Ryanel/Cedille/doc/Porting Architecture.md

 Porting to Different Architectures
 ===================

 In `kernel/` there is a folder called arch that contains subdirectories for each architecture that Cedille supports.
 In these folders is a mirror of the `kernel/` directory tree, as well as _boards_, sub-architectures that have there own code as well.
-Each directory gets more specialised, the code in `arch/arm/` will work for all ARM processors, but the code in `arch/arm/rpi/` will only work on the Raspberry Pi.
+Each directory gets more specialized, the code in `arch/arm/` will work for all ARM processors, but the code in `arch/arm/rpi/` will only work on the Raspberry Pi.

 In this example, the Raspberry Pi is compiled with all the code in `arch/arm/rpi`, the (general) code in `arch/arm/` as well as the main kernel code.
 Each subdirectory's structure is a mirror of `kernel/`, so that files that would be in `init` that relate to the Raspberry Pi would go in `arch/arm/rpi/init/`.
 It also has the subdirectory `drivers` which stores drivers for each board and arch.
 It is also required that a linker file be placed in the root of the board titled `link.ld`.
 This is board specific.